SP5555/lazy-differentiation/README.md

 AWESOME, right?!
 Yeah! :fire:

-Under the hood, it is just an absurd amount of Chain Rule doing their own things.
+Under the hood, it is just an *absurd* amount of Chain Rule doing their own things.
 There is no magic.
 Sadge.

-No manual calculus, no headaches. **Welcome to Automatic Differentiation!**
+No manual calculus, no more headaches. **Welcome to Automatic Differentiation!**